 In order to see your registered client's TCR Trust Score, contact Twilio’s A2P 10DLC Onboarding Operations team via firstname.lastname@example.org and include:

 - The Account SID corresponding to the client’s A2P registration

 - The exact legal name of the client as submitted in their Business Profile

 Please note, the Twilio A2P 10DLC Onboarding team can only retrieve a business’s TCR Trust Score after you have completed the A2P Brand registration step for that client, as that is when the score is generated.

 Considerations when using >50 long codes for one use case

-If you have more than 50 Twilio US/Canada long code numbers in a single Messaging Service, you can complete A2P registration, but in order to move your messaging to T-Mobile later, you will need to either reduce your phone number count below 50 or complete a T-Mobile Special Business Review to continue operating with >50 phone numbers in a single campaign use case (the fee for a T-Mobile Special Business Review is $5000, but this fee has been waived until further notice).
+If you have more than 50 Twilio US/Canada long code numbers in a single Messaging Service, you can complete A2P registration, but in order to move your messaging to T-Mobile's A2P connection, you will need to either reduce your phone number count below 50 or complete a T-Mobile Special Business Review to continue operating with >50 phone numbers in a single campaign use case.
+The fee for a T-Mobile Special Business Review is $5000, but this fee has been waived until further notice.

 For this reason, we recommend that customers in prioritize onboarding campaign use cases with fewer than 50 Twilio phone numbers.
 In order to prepare to move your messaging traffic to T-Mobile’s A2P connection when it becomes available, do not move numbers between Messaging Services with registered A2P campaign use cases, or add more numbers to the Messaging Service after completing registration.